FuZhenn/tilelive-arcgis/README.md

 * [Compact Tile](https://server.arcgis.com/zh-cn/server/latest/publish-services/windows/inside-the-compact-cache-storage-format.htm) is a tile format since ArcGIS version 10.
 It bundles exploded tile files into a .bundlx and a .bundle file and really reduces number of tile files.

-* Improved Compact Tile: a new improved compact format introduced in ArcGIS 10.3,  it is not supported yet now and we are working on it.
+* Improved Compact Tile: a new improved compact format introduced in ArcGIS 10.3.

 ## Install